mrocklin/thesis/logpy.md

 ### Composability

-LogPy was designed for interoperability with legacy codes.
+LogPy was designed for interoperation with legacy codes.
 While LogPy traditionally uses trees of tuples to define terms it is also able to interoperate with user-defined types.
 LogPy was designed to simultaneously support two computer algebra systems, SymPy and Theano, both of which are sufficiently entrenched to bar the possibility of changing the underlying data structures.

 Fundamental functions like `unify`, `reify` and their associative-commutative versions must understand how to interact with these new types.
 In fullest generality each function-type pair requires specific treatment yet neither core codebase would permit special introduction of these interactions.
 It is not possible to include every potential interaction in LogPy; this solution requires that every client developer has access to the LogPy codebase.
-Alternatively standard object oriented solutions on the client side (e.g. implementing a `unify` method for each client type) may not be feasible.
+Alternatively standard object oriented solutions on the client side (e.g. implementing a `unify` method for each client class) may not be feasible.

 *presumably this is a general problem that has a name*

 #### Interactions by Type -- Methods

-We can store the function-type interactions as methods on the type.
+We can store the function-type interactions as methods on the class.
 In particular LogPy functions look for and use `_as_tuple` and `_from_tuple` methods if they exist.
 This is the traditional object oriented solution.
-We believe that these two methods are the minimum necessary interaction between the type and LogPy.
+We believe that these two methods are the minimum necessary interaction between the class and LogPy.

 Additionally, in the case of raw Python objects we provide generic methods.
-A Python object can, in the common case, be fully described by its type, which contains all methods/functions, and its `__dict__` attribute, which contains all fields.
+A Python object can, in the common case, be fully described by its class, which contains all methods/functions, and its `__dict__` attribute, which contains all fields.
 Both of these datatypes can be handled natiely by LogPy.

 ~~~~~~~~~~Python
 def _as_tuple(self):